zilishen/documentation/content/includes/nginx-one/staged-config-overview.md

   - content/nginx-one/how-to/staged-configs/edit-staged-config.md
 ---

-It takes time to set up NGINX configuration files can take time.
+It takes time to set up NGINX configuration files.
 Staged Configurations can help.
 They work like a draft that uses the features of NGINX One Console.
 The Staged Configuration does not have to be valid.
 You can save your work before you push a configuration to an instance of NGINX.

 With Staged Configurations, you can use these features of NGINX One Console: